torquebox/torquebox.org/news/2011-01-07-clustered-tasks.md

 components.
 You don't get too far along in the development of your app before you find yourself needing background processing and scheduling.
 And it shouldn't be too difficult to manage such an application.
-That's what app servers are good at, by golly!
+That's what app servers are good for, by golly!
 They offer a more tightly integrated experience in which the non-web resources your web app requires are provided by the app server itself.